-The singer-songwriter, whose classic "Johnny B. Goode" was chosen by Carl Sagan to be included on the golden record of Earth Sounds and Music launched with Voyager in 1977, died Saturday in a residence near St. Louis, the St. Charles County Police Department announced via Facebook.
+The singer/songwriter, whose classic "Johnny B. Goode" was chosen by Carl Sagan to be included on the golden record of Earth Sounds and Music launched with Voyager in 1977, died Saturday, St. Charles County Police Department announced via Facebook.
 The cause of death was not revealed.

-Police responded to an emergency call at about 12:40 p.m. and found the music legend "unresponsive."
+Police responded to an emergency call at approximately 12:40 p.m. and found the music legend "unresponsive."

 Muddy Waters, Berry's idol and musical influence, gave him some constructive backstage advice: contact Leonard Chess.
 Chicago-based Chess Records, primarily a blues label run by Polish brothers Leonard and Phil Chess, had a series of transplanted blues artists on its roster, including Howlin' Wolf, Bo Diddley, Jimmy Reed and John Lee Hooker.

 The Chess brothers signed Berry in 1955 and produced and released his first single, "Maybellene," an adaption of the Bob Wills song "Ida Red."
 It sold more than a million copies, reached No. 1 on the Billboard R&B charts and hit No. 5 on the Pop charts, allowing Berry to build crossover appeal beyond the R&B audience.